-Want to join their ranks but unsure where to start?
-Take a look at our list of things you can do in the first place:
+Do you want to join their ranks but are unsure where to start?
+Take a look at our list of things you can do to start off with:

-Start with evaluating your greenhouse gas emissions and defining which part of your workflow causes the highest pollution level.
-There are plenty of carbon footprint calculators online that will help measure your carbon footprint.
-Once you have a clear picture of your contribution to climate change, you can think of solutions to reduce the emissions.
+Begin with evaluating your greenhouse gas emissions and defining which part of your workflow causes the highest pollution level.
+There are plenty of carbon footprint calculators online that will help you to calculate your carbon footprint.
+Once you have a clear picture of your contribution to climate change, you can then think of solutions to reduce your emissions.

 Reduce energy consumption.
-No matter how big or small your company is, take action whenever you can to minimize energy use.
-Make sure that employees are turning off lights every evening, take the devices off the plugs whenever possible, and adjust the daily routines in the offices.
-While separately those actions may seem small, altogether they’ll make a difference.
+No matter how big or small your company is, it is still advisable to take action whenever you can to minimize energy use.
+Make sure that employees are turning off lights every evening, taking the devices out of the plug-sockets whenever possible, and adjust the daily routines in the offices.
+While separately those actions may seem small, together they’ll make a difference.

 Reduce waste.
 There are lots of ways to reduce waste in the office.
-Start with changing disposable cups to reusable one, use both sides of the paper, install water coolers instead of using plastic bottles, bring lunches in reusable containers, recycle all electronic equipment, and so on.
+Start with changing disposable cups to reusable one, use dual-sided printing settings, install water coolers instead of using plastic bottles, bring lunches in reusable containers, recycle all electronic equipment, and so on.

 Optimize transportation needs.
-Encourage remote work to save time and resources, promote using public transport over cars, choose trains over planes when travelling internationally.
+Encourage remote working to save time and resources, and promote the use of public transport over cars, and choose trains over planes when traveling internationally.
 The environmental effects of transport cannot be overestimated since it makes up almost a third of total greenhouse gas emissions globally.
-So, cutting on that whenever possible will make a huge difference in a long-term perspective.
+So, cutting on that whenever possible will make a huge difference in the long-term perspective.

 Raise awareness.
 Last but not least, raising awareness is crucial in the fight against climate change.
 The more people know about the short and long-term consequences of climate change and how we as a society contribute to it, the better.
 So, spread information among your employees, clients, and stakeholders.
 Organize social initiatives, involving your partners and associates, create special projects aimed at sustainability, and be the catalyst for change in your environment.

-To conclude, the Paris Agreement set an ambitious goal to keep global temperatures well below 2.0 C. This aim can only be achieved through the united effort of governments, private companies, and organizations.
+In conclusion, the Paris Agreement has set an ambitious goal to keep global temperatures well below 2.0 C. This aim can only be achieved through the united effort of governments, private companies, and organizations.
 Thus, the business community holds the potential to cut global emissions levels and have a real impact on the fight against climate change.